jolyonruss/registry-follower-tutorial/README.md

 ## clean up

 So our follower is pretty much done!
-However, there's a few things that are quite right about our data.
+However, there's a few things that aren't quite right about our data.
 Let's do that now so we can finish up.

 Firstly, remember the `id`/`_id` key we recieve from our changes stream?
 We had